Quickstart: Create an Azure Cosmos DB for MongoDB vCore cluster by using the Azure portal

 Back on the cluster page, enter the following information:

 Setting Value Description Subscription Subscription name Select the Azure subscription that you wish to use for this Azure Cosmos DB for MongoDB cluster.
 Resource group Resource group name Select a resource group, or select Create new, then enter a unique name for the new resource group.
 Cluster name A unique name Enter a name to identify your Azure Cosmos DB for MongoDB cluster.
 The name is used as part of a fully qualified domain name (FQDN) with a suffix of mongocluster.cosmos.azure.com, so the name must be globally unique.
 The name can only contain lowercase letters, numbers, and the hyphen (-) character.
 The name must also be between 3 and 40 characters in length.
 Location The region closest to your users Select a geographic location to host your Azure Cosmos DB for MongoDB cluster.
 Use the location that is closest to your users to give them the fastest access to the data.
 MongoDB version Version of MongoDB to run in your cluster This controls the mongo version your application uses.
 Admin username Provide a username to access the cluster This user is created on the cluster as a user administrator.
 Password Use a unique password to pair with the username Password must be at least eight characters and at most 128 characters.
-Select Next: Networking.
+Select Next: Global distribution.

 In the Firewall rules section on the Networking tab, select Allow public access from Azure services and resources within Azure to this cluster.
 Additionally, add a firewall rule to give your client device or applications access to the cluster.